ahmedomar2014/home/docs/index.md

 ## **Keep In Touch!**

-You can get help by contacting us by these ways:
+You can get help or a business inquiry by contacting me by these ways:

 - Phone Number: +201040946638
 - Email: ahmedomardev@outlook.com
+- Alt Email: ahmedomarhuawei@gmail.com